 Experts predict that tropical storms will be stronger and contain even more rainfall in the future, coupled with higher water levels.
 Experts also warn that after a number of storm-free years, people in some of the vulnerable areas may become less wary of a storm's potential fury.
 But to residents of the Carolinas crippled by Florence, and people in Florida ravaged by Michael last year, the hurricane threat won't soon be forgotten.

-BoatUS Online Hurricane Prep Guide
+2019 BoatUS Magazine Hurricane Preparation Guide

 What To Expect From A Hurricane